Self Build Register

 You can register your interest in self-building as a self-builder online.

-Self-build housing means that you are directly involved in organising the design and construction of your new home.
-This can cover a range of projects such as where you:
+Self-Build projects means that you are directly involved in organising the design and construction of your new home.
+This can cover a range of projects, such as where you:

 • select the design and then do much of the actual construction work yourself